Mz004/LegoSet-Sample-Website/README.md

 # LegoSet
-This repo contains WEB322 website for Assignment-3
+This repo contains WEB322 website for Assignments